-Does Showering Every Day Cause Hair Loss?
 Hair loss is caused by hormones and can be hereditary.
 Men normally lose their hair in the crown and front regions, while women’s hair appears to be thin all over.
 Medication can cause hair loss as a side effect, for example, with chemotherapy.
-There is a rumor like “Washing your hair on a regular basis will make you fall out further” Is that really true?
+There is a rumor like “Washing your hair regularly will make you fall out further” Is that really true?

 Does Washing Your Hair Every Day Cause Hair Loss?

 Washing on a normal basis (and having dry hair) would not cause hair loss.
 It’s natural to lose a few hairs a day.
 It is part of the natural hair growth cycle which, for the most part, is relatively unnoticeable.
 But when you’re over-washing your hair doesn’t make it fall out, all the extra things you do when you wash your hair can do.

 Over-styling with hot tools, particularly if your hair is dry from washing it every day, is one of the easiest ways to ruin your hair to the point that it’s brittle and it’s going to fall out.
 The pressure and tension on dried or “washed out” hair strands will certainly damage the hair to the extent that it is more likely to break up and fall out.
 Other causes, such as day-to-day discomfort, or even the types of hairstyles you wear, can also affect.